jharwell/sierra/docs/src/getting-started/setup.rst

 ===========================

 This page walks you through connecting SIERRA to your own code.
-By the end you will have a working ``sierra-cli`` invocation against your own simulator or algorithm.
+By the end you will have a working ``sierra`` invocation against your own simulator or algorithm.

 .. note::